The Rundown of EMT Certification in the District of Columbia:

 In order to apply for the license, the applicant should submit the completely filled application form.
 Along with this, he/she should also provide the following documents:

-- A clear copy of course completion certificate.
+- A clear copy of the course completion certificate.

 - Copies of NREMT certificate.